FreeRTOS/iot-reference-arm-corstone3xx/Docs/development-environment.md

 * Ubuntu 20.04 or higher.
 Please note that the following instructions are validated on Ubuntu 20.04.
+* Git configuration
+  * `git-am` is used to apply the required patches during CMake configuration.
+    In order for this to succeed, a minimum of `User Name` and `User Email` must be configured.

+    ```bash
+    git config --global user.email "email@address"
+    git config --global user.name "User Name"
+    ```
 * Setting up python 3 virtual environment

     ```bash
+    sudo apt update
+    sudo apt install python3.8-venv -y
     python3 -m venv ~/fri-venv
     source ~/fri-venv/bin/activate
     ```